bonomani/devmon/docs/TEMPLATES.md

 ```

 There are three values per line
-1. The **OID alias** (case sensitive): a **textual** representation of an OID, but can differ from the offical one
+1. The **targetOID** (case sensitive): a **textual** representation of an OID, but can differ from the offical one
-2. The **numeric OID**: the standard form of OID (The **textual** OID representation do not work)
+2. The **numericOID**: the standard form of OID (The **textual** OID representation do not work)
 3. The repeater **type**: `leaf`(= a non-repeater oid), `branch`(= a repeater oid)

 Notes:
-- If the same OID alias is used in multiple tests within a template, the complete line (alias: numeric OID: type) MUST be duplicated in those tests to avoid inconsistent results.
+- If the same targetOID is used in multiple tests within a template, the complete line (targetOID: numericOID: type) MUST be duplicated in those tests to avoid inconsistent results.

 OIDs, or Object Identifiers, are fundamental concepts in both SNMP and Devmon.